Fort Vancouver: Agricultural production

 At its inception, Governor George Simpson wanted the fort to be self-sufficient as food was costly to ship.
 Fort staff typically maintained one year's extra supplies in the fort warehouses to avoid the disastrous consequences of shipwrecks and other calamities.
 Fort Vancouver eventually began to produce a surplus of food, some of which was used to provision other HBC posts in the Columbia Department.
 The area around the fort was commonly known as "La Jolie Prairie" (the pretty prairie) or "Belle Vue Point" (beautiful vista).
-In time, Fort Vancouver would diversify its economic activities beyond fur trading and begin exporting agricultural foodstuffs from HBC farms, along with salmon, lumber, and other products.
+In time, Fort Vancouver diversified its economic activities beyond fur trading and begin exporting agricultural foodstuffs from HBC farms, along with salmon, lumber, and other products.
 It developed markets for these exports in Russian America, the Hawaiian Kingdom, and Mexican California.
 The HBC opened agencies in Sitka, Honolulu, and Yerba Buena (San Francisco) to facilitate such trade.

 Express

 Fort Vancouver was supplied in part through the overland York Factory Express.
 It originated from a route used by the NWC between Fort George to Fort William on Lake Superior.
 Each spring two brigades were sent, one from Fort Vancouver and the other from York Factory.
 A typical brigade consisted of about forty to seventy five men.
 These men carried supplies, furs and correspondence by boat, horseback and in backpacks for various HBC posts and personnel along the route.
 Furs stored at the York Factory would in turn be sold at London in an annual fur sale.
 Indians along the way were often paid in trade goods to help them portage around falls and unnavigable rapids.